dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Digital Clock
+### Diming solar clock

-With this clock I wanted to play around and see what I can do.
-Just experiencing the coding area.
+With this diming solar clock, it displays the numbers which appears and disappears.
+Son once a number appears the previous number dims out.